Healthy Homes Assessment Taradale

 Taradale Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement in all Taradale and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory for all Taradale and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove compliance with the Healthy Homes Standards that apply or will apply throughout the tenancy period of an apartment rental.
+• Property managers and landlords are required to keep records that prove conformance with the Healthy Homes Standard that apply or will be applicable throughout the tenancy period of an apartment rental.

 Starting 1 July 2021

-• Property managers and private landlords are required to ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any new, renewed or varied tenancy.
+• Property managers and private landlords are required to make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of any new, renewed or varied lease.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

 From July 1st 2023